S2E/s2e/src/s2e-env.rst

 appropriate configuration files and launch scripts are generated.
 By default ``new_project`` will create the following
 files:

-launch-s2e.sh
-    This is the script that you will run most frequently.
-It starts S2E and runs the analysis as configured in the following files.
-This script contains various variables that you may edit depending on how you want to run S2E (multi-core mode, gdb, etc.).

 bootstrap.sh
     S2E downloads this file from the host into the guest, then executes it.
 This file contains instructions on how to start the program, where to inject symbolic arguments, etc. When ``s2e-env`` creates a VM image, it configures